-Many lifters are inspired by the likes of the great Ronnie Coleman, famous for squatting 800 pounds, chest pressing ridiculously heavy dumbbells and his quote…
+Many lifters are inspired by the likes of the great Ronnie Coleman, famous for squatting 800 pounds of pure iron mayhem, chest pressing ridiculously heavy dumbbells, and for saying…

 However, there is a point where the weight you are lifting can become too heavy.